krakrukra/LocalTrack/extra/wiki/home.md

 device (USB flash drive) and you will be able to take all the GPX
 files from there and feed them to some mapping software, eg. [viking](https://sourceforge.net/projects/viking).

-Optionally, you can have a config.txt file in the root directory.
+Optionally, you can have a **config.txt** file in the root directory.
 This is the file where configuration commands can be placed.
-These
-commands alter the behaviour of LocalTrack, such as setting
+These commands alter the behaviour of LocalTrack, such as
-different fix interval, adding extra information to report in each
+setting different fix interval, adding extra information to each
 trackpoint, performing mass erase operations on flash memory, etc.
 You can find more info about that in dedicated wiki pages.